 Furthermore, this can affect relationships with clients in a particular industry.

-The cost to replace employees is anywhere from 25 to 200%, meaning it’s easier and cheaper to get employees the help they need through treatment, rather than seek out new employees.
+The cost to replace employees is anywhere from 25 to 200% of the employee’s annual salary, meaning it’s easier and cheaper to get employees the help they need through treatment, rather than seek out new employees.

-An employee assistance program (EAP) is not only affordable but an invaluable option for employees in need of assistance.
+An employee assistance programme (EAP) is not only affordable but an invaluable option for employees in need of assistance.
 Costing less than $50/employee/year, it’s well worth the investment cost.

 Dating back to 2013, fewer than 5% of employees in need of assistance utilised these EAPs.
 And, even though they are in place with many companies, employers aren’t suggesting often enough that their employees utilise them.